With so many college and university courses in screen to choose from, it can be hard to find the best course for you and

 Students on ScreenSkills Select university postgraduate courses are eligible to apply for a UK BAFTA scholarship for up to £12,000 towards postgraduate course fees.
 Find out more on the BAFTA website.

-Students on many ScreenSkills Select undergraduate courses in TV production and film are eligible to apply for a Royal Television Society (RTS) bursary.
+Students on most ScreenSkills Select undergraduate courses in TV production and film are eligible to apply for a Royal Television Society (RTS) bursary.
 Click the drop down below to see the list of eligible courses.